Skip to main content

 Find answers to commonly asked questions on vaping.

-1. Why is Singapore taking such a hard stance on e-vaporisers, but not cigarettes, given that e-vaporisers are touted to be safer?
+1. Why is Singapore taking such a hard stance on vaporisers, but not cigarettes, given that vaporisers are touted to be safer?

-2. Why did we choose to ban e-vaporisers instead of regulating them like in some countries?
+2. Why did we choose to ban vaporisers instead of regulating them like in some countries?

-3. What measures will be taken to prevent the abuse of new synthetic substances or other controlled drugs in e-vaporisers?
+6. What are the measures taken to prevent the abuse of substances or other controlled drugs in vaporisers?

-4. What preventive measures is Singapore taking to stop the influx of e-vaporisers into Singapore?
+7. What preventive measures is Singapore taking to stop the influx of vaporisers into Singapore?

 8. Is vaping harmful to health?